omolaja/VentageSolution/README.md

 2. Application Structure using Repository Pattern

-The application structure is organized into several layers to ensure separation of concerns and maintainability.
+The application structure is organized into several layers to ensure the separation of concerns and maintainability.
 The key layers are:

 a.
 Model Layer (VentageRepositoryModel): Defines the data models used throughout the application.